Essential tools for clay and ceramic pot making for beginners

 This particular style of knife is used to cut slabs of clay or to remove the fettle of your pottery ware.
 The fettle is the small ridge of material that is left where the pieces of the mold join together.

 Ribbon tools are great from trimming any green-ware and to help in hand-building your pottery.
 Although these tools work great for trimming, they are to fragile to be used during the throwing process.

 These particular tools are also ideal for any hand-building projects.
 They also work great for any trimming that needs to be done.

 Calipers are used to measure the inner and outer dimensions of pottery ware.
 This comes in handy for projects such as jars and saucers.

 Having a box to carry all of your pottery tools is ideal for anyone that is taking pottery classes or teaching classes is different areas.
-It's worth including some accessories such as transfers for ceramics which will improve the decorative value of your projects.
+It's worth including some accessories such as transfers for ceramics or ceramic decals which will improve the decorative value of your projects.